Didn’t see what you were looking for? Send us an email and we’d be happy to answer your question.

 Online code education programs

 We’re huge fans of online education.
-In fact, we’re good friends with the people at Treehouse and encourage all of our students to sign up so they can expand their knowledge, learn new languages, and continue practicing the art of code.
+In fact, we encourage all of our students to try online courses so they can expand their knowledge, learn new languages, and continue practicing the art of code.
 What’s more, most students who come to us have spent time tackling some sort of online code tutorial.
 Almost all of them have realized that becoming a professional developer in the near future is going to take more than a few hours of tutorials on nights and weekends.
 What many don’t realize is that most online schools fail to plumb the depths needed in order to be a top-notch developer in a short amount of time.
 Instead of scripted, step-by-step assignments, our exercises focus first on problem solving, meaning students complete the same assignment in a variety of ways.
-This teaches them the real-world complexity of programming and gives our instructor live examples to teach from—the closest analogue you will get to solving real engineering problems in the real world.
+This teaches them the real-world complexity of programming and gives our instructors live examples to teach from—the closest analogue you will get to solving real engineering problems in the real world.

 Offline code schools